 TGaz Editor: Change the text in Subclause 9.4.2.285 (ISTA Passive Location Measurement Report element) on P82L20 and P83L9 as follows:

-9.4.2.285 ISTA Passive Location Measurement Report element
+9.4.2.285 ISTA Passive TB Ranging Measurement Report element (#2340)

 …

+The Dialog Token field shall be copied from the Sounding Dialog Token field in the Ranging

-The Dialog Token field identifies the measurement exchange corresponding to which the reported timestamps were measured (see 11.22.6.4.3 Measurement Exchange in TB Mode)
+NDP Announcement frame of the corresponding to the measurement sounding phase in which

+the reported ISTA’s timestamps were measured (see 11.22.6.4.3 (TB ranging measurement exchange) and 11.22.6.4.8 (Measurement exchange in passive ranging mode)).

 …

-The Timestamp subfield contains a ToD or ToA timestamp.
-The Timestamp subfield contains the ToD or ToA timestamp, is in units of pico-seconds.
+The Timestamp subfield contains a ToD, ToA, or PS-TOA timestamp, in units of pico-seconds.

 The ToD timestamp represents the time, with respect to the ISTA’s time base, at which the start of the preamble of the NDP in question appeared at the transmit antenna connector.

 The ToA timestamp represents the time, with respect to the ISTA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector.

+The PS-ToA timestamp represents the time, with respect to the ISTA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector, in a phase shift ToA sense.
+The phase shift ToA is defined as the average linear phase shift between two adjacent tones normalized by the tone spacing.
+An example of calculation of the phase shift is shown in 6 Annex Z.

 …